appdevgbb/gbb-blog/docs/_posts/2024-08-15-aks-control-plane-log-filtering.md

 ---
 title: Using Stream Analytics to Filter AKS Control Plane Logs
-description: While AKS doesn't provide access to the control plane components, it does provide the logs from those components for diagnostic and security purposes.
-In this walkthrough we'll set up AKS diagnostic settings to ship logs to an Azure Event Hub.
-We'll then use Azure Stream Analytics to filter those results and output the filtered records to an output target.
-In this case, Azure Service Bus.
+description: Using Azure Stream Analytics to filter Kubernetes control plane log data from AKS diagnostics in order to isolate critical data and reduce log retention cost.

 authors:
   - steve_griffith